KhalidAlmallahi/Display-Dispatch-Estimated-Delivery-Date-Single-Product-Page/README.md

 Finally, in this post we’ll learn how to work with cut-off times (hour of the day) and current day of the week (pure PHP), so that we can show a “dynamic” notice based on current date.
 So, let’s see how it’s done!

 <img src="https://businessbloomer.com/wp-content/uploads/2020/03/woocommerce-dispatch-orderby-shipping-estimate-date-1024x501.png">

+Case scenario:

+Friday/Saturday/Sunday orders ship on Monday
+For other days, if before 4PM ships today…
+…if after 4PM ships tomorrow
+Please note the “date(‘N’)” and the “date(‘H’)” functions, which in PHP they respectively give me the current day of the week and current hour of the day so I can compare them with local & current time.
+Also look into “date_default_timezone_set()” function in case you want to set a different timezone, which is vital for this snippet’s calculations.